 Winnings are taxable and losses can be deducted

-The full amount of gambling income must be included on your tax return.
-The good news is that the cost of losing bets can be claimed as a loss.
+The full amount of gaming income must be included on your tax return.
+The good news is that the cost of non-winning bets can be claimed as a loss.

 Record-Keeping for Gambling Activities

-In addition to your diary, you should also have other documentation.
-You can generally substantiate your winnings and losses with Form W-2G: Certain Gambling Winnings, Form 5754: Statement by Person(s) Receiving Gambling Winnings, wagering tickets, canceled checks, credit records, bank withdrawals, and statements of actual winnings or payment slips provided to you by the gaming establishment.
+- Wagering tickets, canceled checks, credit records, bank withdrawals, and statements of actual winnings or payment slips provided to you by the gaming establishment

 A Game-by-Game Breakdown

-The IRS indicates that you should also record the following to support your winnings and losses for specific wagering transactions:
+The IRS indicates that you should also record the following to support your winnings and losses for specific wagering transactions whenever possible:

 Withholding on Gambling Winnings

-Gambling winnings are subject to withholding for federal income tax at a rate of 25% when you win more than $5,000 from sweepstakes, wagering pools, lotteries, or other wagering transactions, or anytime the winnings are at least 300 times the amount wagered.
-The gambling establishment should report the amount of the gambling winnings and any tax withheld on Form W-2G, which is issued to the winner and to the IRS.
+Gambling winnings are subject to withholding for federal income tax at a rate of 24% when you win more than $5,000 from sweepstakes, wagering pools, lotteries, or other wagering transactions, or anytime the winnings are at least 300 times the amount wagered.
+The establishment should report the amount of the winnings and any tax withheld on Form W-2G in these cases, which is issued to the winner and to the IRS.